 2. Importantly, these concepts do not substitute for "agreement" as that term is defined in the UCC or in contract law generally.
 Assent and review are typically associated here with what terms become part of the contract.
-The fact that a party did not effectively assent to a form because there was no opportunity to review does not necessarily negate the existence of a contract, governed presumably by the default rules of this article. -30- of any provision of this article may be varied by agreement of the parties.
+The fact that a party did not effectively assent to a form because there was no opportunity to review does not necessarily negate the existence of a contract, only what terms the contract contains.

-SECTION 2B-117.
+SECTION 2B-116.
 EFFECT OF AGREEMENT.